Li9onGitHub/DevOpsDemo/README.md

  - rehearsal01
  - delivered01
 Chef Automate service was installed and configured but it still doesn't have any application to deploy.
 This requires to perform several activities to allow Chef Automate to deliver the application to your demo application services.
+Source code providers for this demo:
+ - local
+ - github

 ## lamp
 There is a project https://github.com/Li9onGitHub/lamp which has a simple LAMP application for Ubuntu hosts. it is a demo application which can be controlled by Chef Automate.
 The automation process already uploaded this cookbook to Chef Server with all required dependencies.

-## Source code providers for this demo
- - local
- - github
-## Configure Chef Automate for delivering lamp cookbook
+## Configure Chef Automate Application